Current Research

 Electrical Engineering

 I play violin and I love watching movies.
 I also enjoy skiing, climbing and hiking.
-Fun fact: Interested in all sorts of board games, especially mystery games.
+Fun fact: Interested in all types of board games, especially mystery games.

 Annie Kroo